-Candling is an easy and sure methodology to determine the percentage of hatchability:
+Candling is an easy and sure methodology to determine percentage hatchability:

-Early candling gives in advance information about the condition of the farm, percentage fertility, correct storage conditions, health at the farm and condition of embryos at the start of the incubation process.
+cubation process.
 Previous candling can be carried out after 6 days of incubation by an individual candling lamp, and the following breakout of eggs, shown in reliable percentage values, indicates the early deaths from blastoderm -72 h and early mortality "blood ring" at 3-6 days.
 These values help to determine the approximate hatch, and help us to decide the incubation number well in advance.
 This method is humane and doesn't destroy or damage the live embryos.
-It is important to have a representative number of eggs in the test (dirty or floor eggs don't give a reliable average results).
+It is important to have a representative number of eggs in the test (dirty or floor eggs don't give a reliable average).

-- > Medium candling is carried out in some hatcheries at around day 10 of incubation, in special cases in the oldest flocks with poor fertility.
-It is done in order to refill the trays with fertile eggs and to improve the uniformity of temperature during the setter process, to have more space following the incubation, and also to reduce and speed up the transfer job.
-It is possible to use a "candling table" in a dark room, although automatic candling machines that can carry out this process also exist. - Transfer candling is the most common method for every hatchery, as it isn't necessarily an extra job.
+- > Medium candling is carried out in some hatcheries at around day 10 of incubation, in special cases in the oldest flock with poor fertility.
+It is done in order to refill the tray with fertile eggs and to improve the uniformity of temperature during the setter process, to have more space following the incubation, and also to reduce and speed up the transfer job.
+It is possible to use a "candling table" in dark room, although automatic candling machines that can carry out this process also exist. - > Transfer candling is the most common method for every hatchery, as it isn't necessarily an extra job.
 During the transfer operation from tray setter to hatcher basket, the eggs can be processed with a "candling table" or automatic machine, which can remove all the clear eggs and dead embryos.
 Extra attention must be paid when the percentage of removed eggs is over 15%, as it is important to refill the hatcher basket.
 At the moment, only prototype machines for refilling exist, and in general this refilling process is done manually.
 However, it is always necessary to heed the fragile condition of the eggs, so as to avoid damaging the embryos.

 The candling is important, because any clear eggs transferred to the hatcher don't produce metabolic heat and therefore create an unstable climate.
-In situations with different flocks with different fertility rates located in the same hatcher, causes problems during hatching, from increases in hatch window time to the percentage of embryos which are piped but don't hatch.
-All tests which have taken place confirm that chicks' quality is improved through the candling of eggs, and that the number of chicks damaged during the chicks takeoff is reduced.
+In situations with different flocks with different fertility rates in the same hatcher, this causes problems during hatching, from increases in hatch window time to the percentage of embryos which are piped but don't hatch.
+All tests which have taken place confirm that chicks' quality is improved through the candling of eggs, and that the number of chicks damaged during the chicks take-off is reduced.